 CASD strives to promote easier European and international access for researchers to confidential data across national boundaries.
 After having participated in two European projects on the conditions and feasibility of a network of secure centers for both national and European data, (DwB FP7 for national data and EssNet,funded by Eurostat, for European data), CASD is coordinating the IDAN (International Data Access Network) building cooperation between 6 secure centers across 4 countries (France, Germany, the Netherlands, and the United Kingdom) with the aim of making it easier for researchers to use confidential data from these centers for the same project.
 Partnerships are gradually being set up, such as the one with the German Federal Employment Agency FDZ / IAB.

 Furthermore, CASD has partnered with the Inter-University Center for Political and Social Research (ICPSR) at the University of Michigan to establish an access point at their premises.
 As part of this partnership, a SD-Box has been set up at ICPSR where accredited users can work on the data that is accessible from North America.

-For more information on access points at ICPSR, please contact ICPSRfirstname.lastname@example.org.
+For more information on booking the ICPSR access point, please contact ICPSRfirstname.lastname@example.org or email@example.com.